Snakemake-Profiles/htcondor/README.md

 The profile makes use of the HTCondor python bindings which can be installed with

     pip install --user htcondor

+or using Anaconda with

+    conda install -c conda-forge python-htcondor

 ### Deploy profile